Shop With Your SNAP/EBT Card and get FREE Fruits and Vegetables

 Facts about SNAP in Ohio •1.4 million Ohioans rely on SNAP (12% of the population) •Ohio ranks 40th in the nation for food security, with 13.7% of residents living in food-insecure households, including nearly 25% of children •Nearly 25% of Ohio adults consume vegetables less than once per day and insufficient produce consumption is significantly higher among adults with annual household incomes of less than $50,000 compared to those with incomes of $75,000 or more.

 The Medina Square Farmers Market accepts the Ohio Direction Card for the SNAP Program.
 Bring your card to the Main Street Medina (MSM) booth on market day.
 We'll swipe it and give you tokens to use at the market all season long.
 To participate in the ProducePERKS program, SNAP recipients swipe the Ohio Direction Card for a desired amount at the MSM booth.
 Most markets in Ohio can provide a dollar for dollar match of up to $20 per market per day.
-But, during June 2020, Ohio can provide a dollar for dollar match of any amount.

 The farmers’ market staff manning the booth then distributes the appropriate amount of tokens to the customer based on the transaction value.
 Tokens distributed for SNAP transactions should be branded with the farmers’ market name, be in one dollar increments, and say “no change given.”
 At the same time, staff distributes Produce Perks tokens to the customer.
 The customer may then spend their tokens on all eligible items with any vendor at the farmers’ market.